Dimensions Of A Series Paper Sizes

 A Paper Sizes - Quick Lookup

-Select the paper size from the 'Size' selector and the unit from the 'Unit' selector - the dimensions will be shown in the dimensions box.
+Select the standard paper size from the 'Size' selector and the unit from the 'Unit' selector - the dimensions will be shown in the dimensions box.

-The dimensions of the A series paper sizes, as defined by ISO 216, are given in the table below in both millimetres and inches (cm measurements can be obtained by dividing mm value by 10).
+The dimensions of the A series paper sizes, as defined by the ISO 216 standard, are given in the table below in both millimetres and inches (cm measurements can be obtained by dividing mm value by 10).
 The A Series paper size chart to the right gives a visual explanation of how the sizes relate to each other - for example A5 is half of A4 size paper and A2 is half of A1 size paper.

 A Series Paper Sizes Chart.